seanpoyner/gradio-mcp-playground/UNIFIED_DASHBOARD.md

 - Check that the agent initialized correctly
 - Verify Hugging Face token if using AI features

+### Dashboard not starting
+- Check if another process is using the port: `lsof -i :8080` (Unix) or `netstat -ano | findstr :8080` (Windows)
+- Try a different port: `gmp dashboard --port 8081`
+- Use debug logging: `gmp dashboard --log-level DEBUG`

 ### Fallback behavior
-- If unified components fail to load, the dashboard falls back to standard features
+- If components fail to load, the dashboard provides graceful degradation
+- The legacy dashboard can be accessed with: `gmp dashboard --legacy`
 - Check console output for specific error messages
-- Use `--log-level debug` for detailed information

 ## Future Enhancements